Resources

 • Park a couple of cars on the street to give the appearance that there are multiple people in the house.

 • Never do an open house solo.
 Whether you're using a real estate agent or selling your home as a FSBO, have at least one other person in the house, ideally one person for each level of the home.
-This will help with safety and security of belongings, along with being available to give facts about the home or answer questions.
+This will help with the safety and security of belongings, along with being available to give facts about the home or answer questions.

 After the Open House